jacktan130802/MindfulHacks/README.md

 - AI Mood recogniton boost self awareness of one's emotions
 - Color stripes dashboard (shareable) promotes mental health in the community
-- The MoBot also acts as a companion, which comforts potentiallly depressed users by reducing their loneliness
+- The MoBot also acts as a companion, which comforts potentially depressed users by reducing their loneliness

 ## Original Concept